MichaelJHTaggart/hooks-to-class/README.md

-# Changing Class Based Components to Hooks!
+# Try to change the hooks to class based components!

 My YouTube Walkthrough is here:[https://youtu.be/yvDcqaODnJs](https://youtu.be/yvDcqaODnJs)